 For example, if the other driver had a $15,000 policy and your injury claims was worth $50,000, you could seek the additional $35,000 from your own UIM policy, as long as you had this coverage available.
 If your own insurance company does not treat you fairly, then you may be able to pursue an insurance bad faith claim against the company, especially if the carrier violated NRS 686A.310 and failed to promptly evaluate your claim and tender the coverage limits when liability was reasonably clear and the likely damage award justified it.

-In a case Mr. Achrem tried some years ago, where the Defendant’s insurance company refused to protect its insureds and pay the $500,000 insurance policy to the family of a child who had been seriously injured, the jury later returned a unanimous verdict of $21,000,000.00.
+In one case Mr. Achrem tried, where the Defendant’s insurance company had refused to protect its insureds and pay the $500,000 insurance policy to the family of a child who had nearly drowned and suffered permanent brain damage, the jury later returned a unanimous $21,000,000.00 verdict.
 Because the Defendant’s insurance carrier had acted in bad faith, the company ultimately became responsible for the judgment.

 You should always read your insurance policy and make sure it contains the coverages you need.
-Achrem & Associates has been litigating serious injury cases for more than 40 years and we have the skills and resources necessary to help our clients in even the most complicated cases.
+Edward J. Achrem & Associates has been litigating serious injury cases for well over 40 years and we have the skills and resources necessary to help our clients in even the most complicated cases.